bananasean7/ExplodingKittens/README.md

 Attack: Ends your turn and makes the other player have to take TWO turns.

+Current problems:
+Dying works, but not very well.
+Only three cards.
+Playing cards feels weird as you have to remember positions.

 Thanks for reading and let me know if you find any bugs or have suggestions.

 <img width="2400" height="1350" alt="image" src="https://github.com/user-attachments/assets/b38005b7-825a-425a-b4b2-7774a6a38028" />